scu-shiyi/PhyloSelect/README.md

 ## Full Demo Data

-The `quickstart/` directory is intended for installation testing and small-scale demonstration.

-Complete demo datasets are provided in the `DEMO/` directory.
+The `quickstart/` directory is intended for installation testing and small-scale demonstration.Complete demo datasets are provided in the `DEMO/` directory.
 For detailed instructions on how to run each demo, interpret the outputs, and understand the analysis results, please refer to the [PhyloSelect User Manual](manual.md).

 ---